Kevin Huerter NBA Playoffs Player Props: Kings vs. Warriors

-Kevin Huerter be on the court for the Sacramento Kings at 10:00 PM on Thursday versus the Golden State Warriors in the 2023 NBA Playoffs.
+The Sacramento Kings, Kevin Huerter included, face the Golden State Warriors at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.

-If you'd like to make predictions on Huerter's performance, we look at his available prop bets, using stats and trends, below.
+We're going to break down Huerter's prop bets, using stats and trends to help you make good selections.

 Kevin Huerter Prop Bets vs. the Warriors